blainehill2001/Split_MultiHopKG/README.md

-# Multi-Hop Knowledge Graph Reasoning with Reward Shaping
+# Split Multi-Hop Knowledge Graph Reasoning with Reward Shaping

+This is an extension of the below paper:

 This is the official code release of the following paper: